 We have been trying different blood orange cocktail recipes and this has turned out to be my favorite.
-It has been in regular rotation along with our other winter citrus favorite- the mezcal grapefruit paloma and this green chartreuse cocktail.
+It has been in regular rotation along with our other winter citrus favorites- the mezcal grapefruit paloma and this green chartreuse cocktail.

 - Blood oranges have a lovely sweet flavor that cuts down on the strong tequila taste of most margaritas